LorenzoCoronati/local-docker/README.md

 ### Local IP address and domains

-This is not needed unless you wish to use a local domain (ie. type something other than IP address 0.0.0.0 in your browser) or use Xdebug.
+This is not needed unless you wish to use a local domain (ie. type something other than IP address 0.0.0.0 in your browser).

 Use custom IP alias per project to keep your own `/etc/hosts` -file sane.
 Safe IP address ranges are `10.` and `192.168.*`.